Transfer Credits to IRSC

 AP, IB, CLEP and Cambridge AICE Exams

 Indian River State College awards college credit for qualifying scores on the Advanced Placement (AP), International Baccalaureate (IB), CLEP®, and Cambridge AICE (British AS-Level and A-Level) exams.
-Candidates interested in receiving course credit must have official test scores sent directly to the IRSC Office of Enrollment and Student Services for review and evaluation.
+Candidates interested in receiving course credit must have official test scores sent directly to the IRSC Office of Advising for review and evaluation.
 Credit will be awarded only once for the same subject.
 The amount of credit awarded depends on the score received.
 The Florida Department of Education provides specific information about scores needed to earn credit by exam.